pub struct PagePoolAllocator { /* private fields */ }Expand description

 Restore an allocation that was previously allocated in the pool.
 The base_pfn, size_pages, and device must match.

-specifies if a mapping should be created that can be used
+with_mapping specifies if a mapping should be created that can be used

-via PagePoolHandle::mapping
+via PagePoolHandle::mapping.

 Sourcepub fn restore_pending_allocs(&self) -> Vec<PagePoolHandle>